THE DEMOLITION DERBY OF ROCK:

 When they set their minds to start making music together, they had some decisions to make: Rob learned guitar as a teenager, and played in various garage bands throughout college and beyond.
 He’d played drums in school as well, but for this collaboration, it was decided he should be the ‘front man’.
 Following successful performances (and some failed auditions) in a few area theaters, Rob had the confidence and charisma to be front-and-center on the stage.
 Becca had been a musician since elementary school; playing several woodwinds throughout her school years, and picking up a guitar after college, where she occasionally performed as a solo acoustic act in coffeehouses and bars in the early 2000s.
 Now she wanted a new challenge; and with Rob’s tutelage and months of lessons, she could carry a beat on the drum kit they purchased on Craigslist, as they struggled to get through a cover of David Bowie’s “Rebel Rebel”.

 Gaining confidence with live gigs in bars and on social media, they kept practicing and writing every day.
 Fast forward a few mere months, and the duo found themselves in a recording studio with local Grammy Award-winning producer/engineer, Kevin Bowe recording what would become eight of the 12 tracks on their debut album, “Creep’s Room”.
-The remaining tracks were recorded in their humble home studio with national recording artist, Billy Dankert, (Drummer for the popular alt-country band The Gear Daddies) who would go on to mix their entire album.
+The remaining tracks were recorded in their humble home studio with Dankert, who would go on to mix the entire album.